 - Your team can access untrusted websites and SaaS apps, without security concerns and without added latency.

-- Untrusted web content is deeply scanned and opened in the secured Chrome or Edge browser, reducing the risks from viruses and other downloadable threats.
+- Untrusted web content is deeply scanned reducing the risks from viruses and other downloadable threats.

-- A seamless user experience as users are working in their native Chrome or Edge browser which is now secured
+- A seamless user experience as users are working in their native browser which is now protected

 - Secure access to IT, DevOps, and other privileged web apps in their everyday environment